Community Garden Rules

 7. All members (including those sharing a plot) must sign release forms and liability waivers as required by WSWCA and RDA.

 8. Members must provide the WSWCA Greening Committee and their garden coordinators with their name, address, telephone number and (if applicable) e-mail address, and notify coordinators promptly of any changes in this information.

 9. WSWCA Community Garden members have no property interest in plots.
 Plots and gardening privileges are not transferable by any means whatsoever, including inheritance, sale, assignment or rent.

 1. WSWCA is the license holder of the Community Gardens, and reserves the right not to renew the gardening privileges of any Community Gardener who does not adhere to these Community Garden Rules.

 2. WSWCA shall act as treasurer of the Community Gardens, shall write grants, issue checks and reimburse proper and

-5. Each WSWCA Community Garden may establish its own rules only with respect to water use, trash and maintenance of
+8. Each WSWCA Community Garden may establish its own rules only with respect to water use, trash, snow removal and maintenance of common areas.

 V. Garden Coordinators

 1. Each Community Garden shall have two (2) volunteer coordinators chosen from among the garden’s members.

 2. Coordinators for the following year shall be chosen by the garden’s membership each October.